H3cth0r/my-hyprland-nixos/README.md

 ### Step 1: Create a Bootable USB

 1.  **Download the NixOS Minimal ISO.**
-    *   Go to the [NixOS downloads page](https://nixos.org/download.html) and download the "Minimal Installation Image" for the latest stable release (e.g., 24.05 or 25.05).
+    *   Go to the [NixOS downloads page](https://nixos.org/download.html) and download the "Minimal Installation Image".
+This configuration uses the `unstable` channel, so the latest ISO is recommended.

 2.  **Write the ISO to a USB drive.**
     *   First, identify your USB drive's device name (`/dev/sdX`) using `lsblk`.